egison/egison/README.md

 *****************
 ==============================
 List of sections in the tutorial.
-1: Calculate numbers                             (10 minutes)
+1: Calculate numbers
-2: Basics of functional programming              (10 minutes)
+2: Basics of functional programming
-3: Basics of pattern-matching                    (10 minutes)
+3: Basics of pattern-matching
-4: Pattern-matching against infinite collections (5 minutes)
+4: Pattern-matching against various data types
+5: Symbolic computation
+6: Differential geometry: tensor analysis
+7: Differential geometry: differential forms
 ==============================
 Choose a section to learn.
-(1-4): 1
+(1-7): 1
 ====================
 We can do arithmetic operations with '+', '-', '*', '/', 'modulo' and 'power'.